UniStuttgart-VISUS/mmpld/README.md

 ## The mmpld::file class

 The `mmpld::file` class is a stateful wrapper around the low-level API, which allows you to parse through an MMPLD file one frame after another.
 The `mmpld::file` class is responsible for all I/O operations and keeps track of the seek table and the file pointer for you.
-The following code illustrates how to iterate over all particles in a file using this abstraction layer:
+The following code, which does roughly the same as the low-level API sample above, illustrates how to iterate over all particles in a file using this abstraction layer:

 ```C++
 #include "mmpld.h"